11 Security Tips to Harden your WordPress Site Security

 The most important reason to choose a managed WordPress hosting is here security is taken seriously.
 Here at Cloudlaya, we have implemented different measures to stop attacks.
 To ensure security, we have increased security protocols, perform continuous malware scans, and ward off all kinds of cyber threats.

 Cloudlaya also uses Litespeed 256-bit SSL encryption to ensure the security of all your website data.

 You have seen many ways to harden your WordPress website security.
-Using a strong password, implementing reCaptcha & 2FA, and limiting the number of failed login attempts helps to harden your WordPress login security.
-Server security is also important so we recommend you to choose a best managed WordPress hosting service.
+Using a strong password, implementing reCaptcha & 2FA, and limiting the number of failed login attempts help to harden your WordPress login security.
+Server security is also important so we recommend you choose a best-managed WordPress hosting service.

 I hope you have realized the importance of backups.
 Thus, you have to either separate a time to manage your backups manually or choose a managed WordPress hosting service to automate this task.